-- (a) subsidies that do not create additional economic advantages to improve the competitive standing of the beneficiary, - (b) domestic subsidies having the effect of export subsidies, - (c) subsidies displacing exports of another contracting party from a third country market or from the domestic market of the subsidizing country.
+- (a) subsidies that do not create additional economic advantages to improve the competitive standing of the beneficiary, - (b) domestic subsidies having the effect of export subsidies, - (c) subsidies displacing exports of another contracting party from a third country market or from the domestic market of the subsidizing country, - (d) industrial targeting, - (e) natural resource subsidies.

-(See also Part II - Definitions and Part III:A - Serious prejudice).
+(See also Part II - Definitions and Part III:A - Prohibition and B - Serious prejudice).